aws-amplify/docs/docs/start/getting-started/fragments/angular/data-model.md

 }
 ```

-Add the following to your `src/app/app.component.html` to add the form to create a new restaurant:
+Next, add a form that will be used for creating restaurants.
+Add the following to your `src/app/app.component.html`:

 ```html
 <div class="form-body">